top of page

 Can too much magnesium be harmful?

-The daily upper limits for magnesium from dietary supplements and/or medications are listed below:
+The specific daily upper limits for magnesium established by the National Institute of Health are outlined below:

 Common problems from taking too much magnesium: